mikiemapo/azure-ebook-guides/Anki-Decks/README.md

 ## 🎴 DECK FORMAT SPECIFICATION

+> **Standard Questioning Method:** All new decks follow the documented MCQ/True-False system below.
+Use MCQ by default; use True/False only for binary, always/never rules.
+See: `Questioning Method (Documented System)` section.

 ### Card Template Structure (Based on Deep Dive Segments)

 All decks use the **AZ-104 Master Questions Model** with the following format: